 SIX WEEKS BEFORE CAMP:

-If you haven't already, make sure your camper's medical form is fully complete.
-If there are any additions you need to add since you filled it out, please contact our office and we will be happy to update your child's medical information.
+- If there are any additions you need to add to your camper's med form (including updating medication/vaccination information), please contact our office and we will be happy to update your child's medical information.

 TWO WEEKS BEFORE CAMP: